gcallah/hambone/chaps/chap1.md

 And on a cool February night, up on the roof of Elsie's on South Magnolia Avenue, these rumors were being discussed by two young black men, Bernie and Frankie.
-The discussants were seated on folding metal chairs, placed so that they could look out over the street below, and passing a joint back-and-forth as they did so.
+The discussants were seated on folding metal chairs, placed so that they could look out over the street below, and they passed a joint back-and-forth as they did so.

 Bernie asked, "So you think someone took out ole Will?"